cpske/ISP/assignment/week1/unit-testing-assignment.md

 3. Clone the repository (command to do this is shown on Github).
 If you are using the HTTPS protocol with Git, the command will be similar to this:
 ```
-# change to a directory where you store projects in (NOT the Desktop!)
+[change to a directory where you store projects in.
+NOT the Desktop!]
 cd workspace

-# clone the repository
+[clone the repository]
 git clone https://github.com/ISP19/unittesting-your_github_id.git unittesting
 ```
-Notice the last argument (`unittesting`).
-That's the name you want git to create for your local copy.
-If you omit this, it will be named `unittesting-your_github_id`.
+The last argument (`unittesting`) is the name you want git to use for your local copy.
+If you don't specify this, git uses the same name as the remote repo (`unittesting-your_github_id`).

 ## What to Submit